 Total Knee Replacement procedures can cost an uninsured patient in the tens of thousands of dollars, for the Medicare patient out of pocket costs may reach into the hundreds of dollars, for the privately insured patient the out-of-pocket costs depends on your insurance coverage and can range from the thousands to tens of thousands.
 Patients are always recommended to check with their insurance carrier prior to surgery to get estimated out-of-pocket expense.

-With all of these considerations, it is no wonder a patient may search for an alternative to surgery.
+With all of these considerations, it is no wonder a patient may search for an alternative to knee replacement surgery.
 Not to mention the knee replacement failures and other complications associated with any type of surgery.
-For these reasons we recommend any joint replacement candidate to seek the second opinion of an experienced Prolotherapist before undergoing surgery.6

-2. Curtis AJ, Wolfe R, Russell COH, Elliott BG, et al. Determining priority for joint replacement: comparing the views of orthopaedic surgeons and other professionals.
-Med J Aust 2011; 195 (11): 699-702.
+3. Curtis AJ, Wolfe R, Russell CO, Elliott BG, Hart JA, McNeil JJ.
+Determining priority for joint replacement: comparing the views of orthopaedic surgeons and other professionals.
+MJA.
+2011 Dec 5;195:699-702.